-The SARPcheck Programme provides a common checklist which has been developed to reflect ICAO SARPs applicable to aircraft operators of different operational scopes.
+The-Under the SARPcheck Programme, auditors directly audit the original narrative of the SARPs as published in the ICAO Annexes and as defined being applicable under the SARPcheck Programme.
+The SCP provides a common Applicability Matrix checklist which has been developed to reflect define the applicability of ICAO SARPs applicable to aircraft operators of different operational scopes and to equip auditors with additional support by providing a process context and focus for each SARP.
 The program is based on highly experienced aviation auditors striving to provide audited entities with a fair and robust audit that reflects both their status of compliance against ICAO SARPs and against the present global industry benchmark best practices against each aspect.

-This chapter defines the process for using the SARPcheck checklist while ensuring that all applicable ICAO SARPs will be covered during the course of a SARPcheck audit irrespective of which individual auditor or of which engaged SQO is engaged in the audit.
+This chapter defines the process for auditing the narrative of the SARPs from ICAO Annexes using the SARPcheck Applicability Matrix as being translated into the audit software checklist checklist while ensuring that all applicable ICAO SARPs will be covered during the course of a SARPcheck audit irrespective of which individual auditor or of which engaged SQO is engaged inconducting the audit.

-Auditors shall adhere to the following steps of this chapter which describe the technicality of utilising the checklist and assessment methodologies in a meaningful sequence in order to ensure both full compliance with applicable ICAO SARPs and application of industry-leading auditing techniques and resulting value at the same time.
+Auditors shall adhere to the following steps of this chapter which describe the technicality of utilising the ICAO Annexes, the Applicability Matrix checklist and the assessment methodologies in a meaningful sequence way in order to ensure both full assessment of compliance with applicable ICAO SARPs and application of industry-leading auditing techniques and resulting value at the same time.